alisaifee/jira-cli/doc/source/project.rst

 .. note::

-    jira-cli is tested on pythons version 2.6, 2.7 and 3.3
+    jira-cli is tested on pythons version 2.6 & 2.7

 .. _rewrite: